hallegv/pachamami/README.md

 # Pachamami

-Sample website for Pachamimi, a student-owned clothing company at LMU.
+Sample website for Pachamami, a student-owned clothing company at LMU.
 Creating during the first annual LMUHacks Hackathon at Loyola Marymount University.